panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 I know that sometimes, especially around the middle of the book or course, things can become *boring*.
 Or you can think that the explained feature *isn't needed*.
 Or you might want to *skip because it's complicated*.

-Resists the urge to abandon at the middle, and motivate yourself to complete until the end.
+Resists the urge to abandon at the middle, and push yourself to study until the end.
 It's OK if you don't understand everything, it's OK if you still have questions: *done is better than perfect*.

 ## 4. Don't cherry-pick

 Long time I was working as a developer without having a solid understanding of JavaScript.
 I was cherry-picking information from random posts, Stackoverflow.

 Being tired of troubles because of knowledge gaps, I started reading "JavaScript: The Definitive Guide" in detail.
-After understanding the features of JavaScript I had been having troubles so long, I was blaming myself: *why didn't I took this book much earlier and avoided all the troubles?*
+After understanding the features of JavaScript I had been having troubles so long, I was blaming myself: *why haven't I read this book earlier and avoided all the troubles?*

 *Please don't make my mistake*.
 Don't cherry-pick information about JavaScript fundamentals.
 Instead, follow a JavaScript fundamentals book or course, and complete it from the start until the end.